Gold leaf window in Broughty Ferry

 To begin with, I had to trace the existing graphic.
 I visited the shop early on a Monday morning and traced the outline of the gold leaf.

-Materials were ordered and I arranged to work on the window outwith the shop’s trading hours.
-In this situation, paint odours and disruption to customers are avoided.
+Materials were ordered and I arranged to work on the window out with the shop’s trading hours.
+This avoided the odour of paint and disruption to the bakery’s customers.

 The traced artwork was tacked up in position on the exterior of the replaced window pane.
 I now had the outline of my graphic which I could replicate in paint.

 The outline was steadily painted onto the glass over three sessions.
 Returning late on a Saturday afternoon to clean and double coat areas which I wasn’t satisfied with.
-Regular visits outside to look through the glass were essential, to ensure the lines looked symmetrical.
+Regular visits outside to look through the glass were essential to ensure the lines’ thickness were even and the pattern was symmetrical.

 An early start on a Sunday gave me a whole day in the empty store.
 I gilded the glass twice with 23.5ct gold leaf.
 Waiting in between gilds to allow the layers of gold to dry.